Abortion in the United States: Mexico City policy

 Under this policy, U.S. federal funding to NGOs that provide abortion is not permitted.
 The policy was first announced by President Ronald Reagan in 1984.
 It has been rescinded by Democratic presidents and reinstated by Republican presidents.
-The policy was rescinded in 2021 by President Joe Biden.
+The policy was rescinded in 2021 by President Joe Biden and reinstated on January 24, 2025, by President Donald Trump.

 Qualifying requirements for abortion providers

 Qualifying requirements for performing abortions vary from state to state.
 Vermont has allowed physician assistants to do some first-trimester abortions since the mid-1970s.
 More recently, several states have changed their requirements for abortion providers, anticipating that the Supreme Court would overturn Roe v.
 Wade; now that the court has done so, more states are expanding eligibility to provide abortions.
 As of July 2022, California, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Montana, New Jersey, New York, Rhode Island, Virginia and Washington allow mid-level practitioners such as nurse practitioners, nurse midwives, and physicians assistants, to do some first-trimester abortions.
 In other states, non-physicians are not permitted to perform abortions.